 Though your rates are important, the equipment and service you receive from your Merchant Account Provider are just as significant.
 Be wise in choosing who you work with to avoid unethical billing.

-Find out if you're getting excessive Interchange downgrade transactions.Start Analysis
+Find out if you're getting excessive Interchange downgrades.Start Analysis

 Does your provider lack any of the techniques above to prevent this?
 Do you often get downgraded transactions?
 Tell us more in the comments section.